Emily9121/EmilyLittleWarehouse/README.md

-# Emily's Little Warehouse Version 1.0
+# Emily's Little Warehouse Version 1.0.1

-Copyleft 2021 - Emily Lovelace
+Copyleft 2021-2025 - Emily Lovelace

+## Change in 1.0.1

+Bigger QR Code on Stickers generation page
+Added a "Send to Bluetooth" button for Stickers.

 ## What?